Bareflank/MicroV/README.md

 No design is without its disadvantages:
 - **Limited Guest VM Support**: As stated above, on Intel, the CPU is divided into the host and the guest.
 The hypervisor runs in the host, and the operating system runs in the guest.
-The main operating system, which Xen would call Dom 0 can be any operating system.
-Today, we currently support Windows and Linux, and we even have limited support for UEFI.
-From there, MicroV lets you create additional, very small guest virtual machines.
+The root operating system, which Xen would call Dom 0 can be any operating system.
+The initial version of MicroV will support Windows and Linux, with limited support for UEFI.
+From there, MicroV will let you create additional, very small guest virtual machines.
-  Currently, MicroV only has support for enlightened operating systems running in these guest VMs.
+  MicroV will only have support for enlightened operating systems running in these guest VMs.
 Because they are enlightened, we can keep their size really small, and in some cases, remove the need for emulation entirely, which is where the term MicroVM comes from (i.e., a really small VM that requires little to no emulation).
-This ultimately means MicroV supports Linux, unikernels and enlightened applications, with no support for more complicated operating systems like Windows and macOS.
-Support for these types of operating systems is possible, but thats a bridge we will cross in the future.
+This ultimately means MicroV will support Linux, unikernels and enlightened applications, with no support for more complicated operating systems like Windows and macOS.
+Support for these types of operating systems is possible, but that is a bridge we will cross in the future.

 - **VM DoS Attacks**:
   Since the main operating system is responsible for scheduling micro VMs for